By Paula Parker

 For many visitors to Phuket, especially for the young party

-goers, Patong is perceived and is the ideal holiday destination.
+goers, Patong is perceived as the ideal holiday destination.

 A place to go where you can shop till you drop; enjoy a range of fun beach activities and when the sun goes down experience the colourful, exciting and naughty nightlife in Bangla Road.